estipollak/Downscaling-Near-Surface-Air-Temperature/README.md

 This Github is based on code that was part of the study: "Comparing ML Methods for Downscaling Near-Surface Air Temperature over the Eastern Mediterranean", that was carried out by Amit Blizer, Oren Glickman, and Itamar M Lensky
 Please cite the above article when using this code for your own research or projects.

-**Please cite the above article when using this code for your own research or projects.**

 ## Project Structure